 Let's talk first about the optional teaspoon of water for the chocolate chips.
 If you use it and heat the chip mixture to force the sugar to dissolve then the chocolate chips will not have any crystalline sugar evident when you eat the ice cream.
 If you skip the teaspoon of water or avoid heating the chip mixture to the point of dissolving the sugar completely you will get a bit of sugar crunchiness in the chocolate chips.
 The decision is yours to make.

 Weighing out and using the tiny amount of thick, sticky soy lecithin is a challenge.
 Use the precision kitchen scale.
-Put the one tsp. of water (or the corn syrup) into the weighing pan and put the weighing pan on the scale.
+Put the one tsp. of corn syrup into the weighing pan and put the weighing pan on the scale.
 Now turn on the power to the scale.
 It will read zero as the weight.
 Add the soy lecithin by dipping a paring knife about one inch into the jar of soy lecithin vertically and then lifting the knife out and letting most of the soy lecithin drip/run off the tip of the knife back into the jar.
-Then hold the knife vertically over the weighing pan and let just enough soy lecithin drip from the knife into the water/corn syrup, until you have a weight of 0.4 grams showing on the scale display.
-Remove the weighing pan and gently mix the soy lecithin with the corn syrup if that is what you used.
+Then hold the knife vertically over the weighing pan and let just enough soy lecithin drip from the knife into the corn syrup, until you have a weight of 0.4 grams showing on the scale display.
+Remove the weighing pan and gently mix the soy lecithin with the corn syrup.
 You are now ready for the next step.

-Put one tbsp. of sugar, and the water/corn syrup and soy lecithin into a small bowl.
+Put one tbsp. of sugar, the corn syrup, the water and the corn syrup and soy lecithin mixture into a small bowl.
 Heat the mixture briefly in the microwave oven for 5 to 10 seconds and optionally mix/stir long enough until the sugar has dissolved and the water and lecithin mixture has mixed completely with the other ingredients.
 But do stir enough to combine the lecithin.

 Break the eggs into a five or six quart electric mixer bowl and mix them on medium speed for one minute.
 Add the 3/4 cup of sugar and the vanilla and mix until well blended, around three minutes.